 What are rodents?

 Rodents are part of the order Rodentia and make up the largest group of mammals.
 All rodents, no matter their size or shape, have front incisors that continuously grow throughout their life.
 Their name comes from the Latin word "Rodere," which means "to gnaw."
 In order to prevent their front teeth from overgrowing, rodents will gnaw on anything they come across.
-Species of rodents that commonly invade yards, homes, and businesses in Huntsville, Alabama include the Norway rat, roof rat, and field mouse.
+Species of rodents that commonly invade yards, homes, and businesses in our Huntsville, Alabama service area include the Norway rat, roof rat, and field mouse.

 Are rodents dangerous?